Last update: July 4, 2020.

 In a not-too-distant future, after an environmental disaster causes widespread infertility, an extremist cult in the United States stages a coup, establishing the totalitarian state of Gilead.
 In this new society, women are relegated to subservient roles, and due to the low birth rate, a class of women called “handmaids” is conscripted to bear children for the leaders of Gilead.
 The protagonist of The Handmaid’s Tale, Offred (Elisabeth Moss), is one such woman, forced to have ritualized sex with Commander Fred Waterford (Joseph Fiennes) to provide him and his wife a child.
 Living without any rights or power, Offred tries to survive each day, hoping to one day be free.
 The Handmaid’s Tale is a masterful adaptation of Margaret Atwood’s grim novel of the same name, with excellent performances and gorgeous, oft-disturbing scene composition.

 Chris Carter’s science fiction drama, The X-Files, operated under one simple premise: The truth is out there.
 FBI Special Agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) investigate unsolved mysteries called X-Files.
 These X-Files deal with paranormal activity, aliens, UFO sightings, and various phenomena.
-Mulder believes in the existence of alien life while Scully offers scientific explanations for the mysterious happenings.
+Mulder believes in the existence of alien life while Scully offers scientific explanations for the mysterious happenings, with their relationship serving as the show’s bedrock.

-In the quiet titular town of Twin Peaks, the sudden and tragic murder of high-school student Laura Palmer set off a chain of events that turns the town on its head.
-FBI agent Dale Cooper (Kyle McLaughlin) teams up with local sheriff Harry Truman (Michael Ontkean) to solve the murder, only to uncover a complicated mess of grisly truths that border on the supernatural.
-Twin Peaks is among director David Lynch’s most iconic works, yet the show only lasted two brief seasons.
+In the quiet titular town of Twin Peaks, the sudden and tragic murder of high school student Laura Palmer set off a chain of events that turns the town on its head.
+FBI agent Dale Cooper (Kyle MacLachlan) teams up with local sheriff Harry Truman (Michael Ontkean) to solve the murder, only to uncover a complicated mess of grisly truths that border on the supernatural.
+Twin Peaks is among director David Lynch’s most iconic works, yet the show initially only lasted two brief seasons.
 Despite this, it produced some timeless episodes.
-Those who have finished the original two seasons will be delighted to know that the show returned for its first new episodes after 25 years; there’s no better time to revisit this short-lived classic.
+Those who have finished the original two seasons will be delighted to know that the show returned for its first new episodes after 25 years in 2017, though those aren’t available on Hulu.

 American Horror Story

 Outwit.
 Outplay.
 Outlast.
-Survivor‘s three main tenets have helped the show “survive” for an admirable 33 seasons, and the competition shows no signs of slowing down.
+Survivor‘s three main tenets have helped the show “survive” for an admirable 40 seasons, showing no signs of slowing down.
 Whether you’re a fan of the rugged early seasons, or you prefer “Fans vs. Favorites,” you can get your fill on Hulu.
 And if you weren’t already aware, the show follows two teams of contestants, both of which must survive for 40 days in a remote location while their teammates and opponents scheme to vote them “off the island.”
 Tiki torches also come standard.

-Catfish follows hosts Nev Schulman and Max Joseph as they work to unravel the mysteries behind online-only relationships.
+Catfish follows current host Nev Schulman and former host Max Joseph as they work to unravel the mysteries behind online-only relationships.
 Each episode details their investigation into a particular relationship and their ongoing effort to figure out if it’s actually real, or if one of the participants is merely being “catfished.”
 It’s an interesting — and questionably ethical — exploration into internet politics and people’s personal lives.

-In Top Chef, competitors are pitted against one another in a variety of themed challenges in attempts to find out who can create the better meal.
-Quickfire challenges force contestants to test their skills and finish a meal before the allotted time runs out, while Elimination challenges generally entail more detailed and difficult culinary undertakings.
-After 14 seasons, we only have one question: where can we sign up to judge?
+On Top Chef, competitors are pitted against one another in a variety of themed challenges in attempts to find out who can create the better meal.
+Quickfire challenges force contestants to test their skills and finish a meal before the allotted time runs out, while elimination challenges generally entail more detailed and difficult culinary undertakings.
+After 17 seasons, we only have one question: Where can we sign up to judge?

 - The 50 best movies on Hulu right now